sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 In this setup task, you will create a new VSTS account.

 > **Note**: You can skip this task if you already have a VSTS account.
 However, you need to ensure that it is an account in which you are the account owner.
-In other words, if you create the account yourself, you can skip this step and just sign into your account and then go to Setup Task 2.
-However, if some else created the account and added you to the account, then you will need to complete this step.
-Once you have signed into your existing account, then create a new Team Project as specified in [Module 1](../Module1-Xamarin#task-2---create-a-new-team-project).
+In other words, if you create the account yourself, you can skip this step and just sign into your account and then go to [Setup Task 2](#SetupTask2).
+Once you have signed into your existing account, then create a new Team Project as specified in [Module 1](../Module1-Xamarin#Ex4Task2).

 1. Browse to [https://go.microsoft.com/fwlink/?LinkId=307137](https://go.microsoft.com/fwlink/?LinkId=307137).
 Enter your Microsoft Account credentials.